jakeatmsft/aoai_ccc_redteam_template/README.md

-#Copyright Red Team Template for Azure OpenAI Service
+# Copyright Red Team Template for Azure OpenAI Service

 1. **Prerequisites**:
     - Ensure you have the following prerequisites installed:
         - **Python**: Make sure you have Python 3.9 or later installed.
         - **OpenAI Resource**: Obtain an API key or access to the OpenAI service.
+          -  **Model Deployment**: Default content filter enabled on model deployment.
         - **Promptflow**: Install the `promptflow` package using `pip install promptflow` and also install `promptflow-tools`.

 2. **Adding Metaprompt to Assistant System Message**: